0LNetworkCommunity/libra-legacy-v6/ol-cli/README.md

 # ol-cli

-This is the entrypoint for monitoring, management and configuration tools for 0L.
+This is the entrypoint for monitoring, management, and configuration tools for 0L.

-All default parameters come from the `miner.toml` file (which is initialized in the `miner` app usually by validator wizard, and stored by default in `~/.0L/`)

 ## Quick start